Locally moving groups and laminar actions on the line: An application to non-smoothability

-After Proposition \ref{p.sacksteder} and subsequent Remark \ref{r.sacksteder} applied to $\varphi_I$, there exists an element $g\in G_I$ and a point $\xi\in \Lambda_I$ such that $g.\xi=\xi$ and $\varphi(g)'(\xi)<1$.
-Moreover, such a point $\xi$ cannot belong to the closure of a gap of $\Lambda_I$ (see Remark \ref{r.sacksteder}), or in other terms the semi-conjugacy $h$ must be injective at $\xi$.
+After Theorem \ref{p.sacksteder} and subsequent Remark \ref{r.sacksteder} applied to $\varphi_I$, there exist an element $g\in G_I$ and a point $\xi\in \Lambda_I$, such that $g.\xi=\xi$ and $\varphi(g)'(\xi)<1$.
+Moreover, such a point $\xi$ cannot belong to the closure of any gap of $\Lambda_I$ (see Remark \ref{r.sacksteder}), or in other terms the semi-conjugacy $h$ must be injective at $\xi$.
 It is well known that if a point $p\in I$ is an isolated fixed point for some element of $G_I$ in the standard action, then $p$ is rational (the point $p$ must satisfy a rational equation $n^kp+\frac{a}{n^b}=p$; see Lemma \ref{l:flt} below).
 From this we deduce that the point $p=h(\xi)$ is rational.
-Moreover, the point $p$ cannot be $n$-adic: take any element $f\in G_I$ such that $\varphi_0(f)$ coincides with $\varphi_0(g)$ in restriction to $[p,1]$ and is the identity in restriction to $[0,p]$.
-Then the right derivative of $\varphi(f)$ at $\xi$ must be equal to $\varphi(g)'(\xi)<1$ and the left derivative of $\varphi(f)$ at $\xi$ must be equal to $1$, contradicting the fact that $\varphi$ is a $C^1$ action.
+Moreover, the point $p$ cannot be $n$-adic: take any element $f\in G_I$ such that $\varphi_0(f)$ coincides with $\varphi_0(g)$ in restriction to $[p,1)$ and is the identity in restriction to $(0,p]$.
+Then the right derivative of $\varphi(f)$ at $\xi$ must be equal to $\varphi(g)'(\xi)<1$, and the left derivative of $\varphi(f)$ at $\xi$ must be equal to $1$, contradicting the fact that $\varphi$ is a $C^1$ action.
 This concludes the proof. \end{proof}

 As a consequence of Lemma \ref{l-semic-F-C1}, we get a strong improvement of \cite[Theorem 3.4]{BLT}, on regularity of actions of Thompson--Brown--Stein groups.

-The idea is to replace the use of the Szekeres vector field (which requires $C^2$ regularity), with Sternberg's linearization theorem, which works in $C^{r}$ regularity ($r>1$), but requires hyperbolicity (granted from Lemma \ref{l-semic-F-C1}).
-In this form, these results can be found in \cite[Appendice 4]{Yoccoz} or \cite[Theorems 3.6.2 and 4.1.11]{Navas-book} (a detailed proof when $r<2$ appears in \cite[\S 6.2.1]{Triestino}).
-A similar approach, although less technical, appears in \cite{MannWolff} to exhibit examples of groups at ``critical regularity''.
+The idea is to replace the use of the Szekeres vector field (which requires $C^2$ regularity), with Sternberg's linearization theorem, which works in $C^{r}$ regularity ($r>1$), but requires hyperbolicity (granted from Lemma \ref{l-semic-F-C1}).\footnote{Note however that Sternberg's linearization theorem cannot be extended in general to $C^1$ regularity, even under hyperbolicity assumptions (and thus our proof cannot be extended to $C^1$ regularity); see the recent work of Eynard-Bontemps and Navas \cite{EN}.} In this form, these results can be found in Yoccoz \cite[Appendice 4]{Yoccoz} or Navas \cite[Theorems 3.6.2 and 4.1.11]{Navas-book} (a detailed proof when $r<2$ appears in the work of the fourth author \cite[\S 6.2.1]{Triestino}).
+A similar approach, although less technical, appears in Mann and Wolff \cite{MannWolff} to exhibit examples of groups at ``critical regularity''.